ArtsEngine/ArtsEngagementJupyterBook-Build/insights/descriptivestats.md

 # Descriptive Statistics

-This page describes characteristics of the samle population, including descriptive statics and patterns present.
+This page describes characteristics of the sample population, including descriptive statics and patterns present.

 For example: